thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

 then you just need to adapt the `jgroups.xml` configuration file.
 Note that some discovery strategies like kube_ping need additional jars in the classpath.

+> Note, that you need to use a centralized database if you want to really leverage a clustered embedded Keycloak.

 To see the clustering in action, you can run the following command on two nodes:

 > Run on Node1: